Here's What Happened at Beyoncé's Star-Studded Push Party

 Knowles shared a few videos from the star-studded event, and we're loving the bright, festive decor.
 Under one clip, she wrote, "All theses beautiful ladies at The Carter Push party!"

 As for mom-to-be Beyoncé, word is that she was wearing a bump-revealing African outfit and sporting henna tattoos across her stomach.
-We're keeping an eye out for pics, as she undeniably slayed.
+She undeniably slayed.

 RELATED: Beyoncé Just Totally Owned Our Instagram Feeds